Pharmaceuticals | 2024 Total Tox

 • Access to the Speaker slides

 • 8.0 Continuing Education Certificate.
-Available credits: Continuing Medical Education (CME), Continuing Nursing Education (CNE), Continuing Pharmacy Education (CPE), Continuing Medical Education for Physician Assistant (AAPA CME), and Continuing Education for Nurse Practitioners (AANP CE).
+Available credits: Continuing Medical Education (CME), Continuing Nursing Education (CNE), Continuing Pharmacy Education (CPE), Continuing Medical Education for Physician Associates (AAPA CME), and Continuing Education for Nurse Practitioners (AANP CE).

 Member Rates